guildai/guildai/guild/tests/uat/initial-models.md

 # Initial models

-Initially there are no models installed.
+The `models` command is used to list models.
+Initially there are models available.

     >>> run("guild models")
     <BLANKLINE>